bantoinese83/Samurai/README.md

 pip install -r requirements.txt python audio_api.py
 ```
-- The backend will run at http://localhost:5001
+- The backend will run at http://localhost:5001 (or use the deployed URL above)

 ### 4. Run the frontend (React/Vite)
 ```bash